whg-training/statistics-course/Introduction_to_GWAS/practicals/genetic_drift_practical/implementing_a_Wright-Fisher_model.md

 }
 ```

-Let's look at the result before and after evolution:
+Look at the result before and after evolution:
 ```
 layout( matrix( 1:2, nrow = 2 ) )
 par( mar = c( 3, 3, 1, 1 ))